NuCOS/angular-bokeh/Readme.md

 Install Anaconda and open a conda enabled shell:

 ```
-conda create -n angular-bokeh python=3.7 simplejson bokeh aiohttp
+conda create -n angular-bokeh python=3.8 simplejson bokeh aiohttp
 conda activate angular-bokeh
 pip install -r requirements.txt
 ```

-At time of writing the current bokeh version is 2.1.1.
+At time of writing the current bokeh version is 2.3.2.
 It may change.
 Be sure the Bokeh-JS version located in index.html fits to the bokeh version in python.

+Latest update to Angular 10.

 ## Usage